PE and Sport Grant

 As a school, St Mary’s is proud of the opportunities that are provided through extra-curricular and competitive sport for the children.
 In the past twelve months the following range of sporting clubs have been on offer to children within the school: Athletics, Cricket, Dance, Football, Rugby, Fencing, Gymnastics, Multi-skills, Netball and Running Club.

 The school has competed competitively in the following sports: Athletics, Cricket, Cross Country Running, Football, Swimming, Multi-skills, Netball and Tag Rugby.
-In 2018 junior children also completed the English Schools Athletics Award Scheme at KS2.
+In 2019 and 2020(partially) junior children also completed the English Schools Athletics Award Scheme at KS2.